Particular/docs.particular.net/transports/sqs/index.md

 ## Advantages

 * Fully managed turn-key messaging infrastructure.
-SQS queues requires very little effort to set up, maintain and manage over time.
+SQS queues requires little effort to set up, maintain, and manage over time.
 * Integrates seamlessly with other services provided by AWS, such as [IAM](https://docs.aws.amazon.com/iam/index.html), [CloudWatch](https://aws.amazon.com/cloudwatch/), and [Lambda](https://aws.amazon.com/lambda/).
 For organizations already committed to AWS, SQS is a natural choice.
- * Can be used as a gateway between endpoints that may not have direct connectivity to each-other.
+* Can be used as a gateway between endpoints that may not have direct connectivity to each other.
 * Can send and receive large messages that exceed the queue limitations by storing large payloads in S3.
 For more information review the documentation for the transport [topology](topology.md#s3) and [configuration options](configuration-options.md).

 ## Disadvantages

 * Like other message brokers, there is no local store-and-forward mechanism available.
 If an endpoint cannot reach SQS, either due to network problems or if SQS is unavailable, the endpoint will not be able to send nor receive messages.
- * Can be relatively expensive when using larger volumes of messages.
+* Can be expensive with large volumes of messages.

 ## Prerequisites